Skip to main content

 AI Intake & Lead Handling

 Civil litigation inquiries are often more detailed than in other specialties.
 A prospective client may need to explain a multi-party scoliosis care, a contract issue with specific timelines, or an employment matter with regulatory implications.
-The intake experience should accommodate that level of detail without making the process feel overwhelming - especially when roughly 95% of civil cases settle before trial and the early evaluation often shapes the entire posture of the matter.
+The intake experience should accommodate that level of detail without making the process feel overwhelming, especially when the early evaluation often shapes the entire posture of the matter.

 With DomeChat™, the website can guide visitors through structured questions that help identify the type of dispute, the parties involved, and the urgency of the matter.
 Your team gets the context they need to evaluate the inquiry and follow up with a substantive response.